whn09/physicsnemo/examples/cfd/darcy_physics_informed/README.md

 ## Problem overview

-This is an extension of the 2D darcy flow data-driven problem.
+This is an extension of the 2D Darcy flow data-driven problem.
 In addition to the data loss, we will demonstrate the use of physics constranints, specifically the equation residual loss.
 [PhysicsNeMo Sym](https://github.com/NVIDIA/physicsnemo-sym) has utilities tailored for physics-informed machine learning.
 It also presents an